percona/pmm-doc/docs/get-started/query-analytics.md

     ![!image](../_images/PMM_QAN_Parsing.png)

 !!! note alert alert-primary "MySQL CLI"
-    - If you are using official MySQL CLI to trigger queries,st art mysql with `--comments `flag.
+    - If you are using official MySQL CLI to trigger queries, start mysql with `--comments` flag.
 Otherwise comments will not be parsed.
     - In case of PGSM (`pg_stat_monitor`), set the DB variable `pgsm_extract_comments=yes`